 If the child is under the age of 18, the money will be paid to the child's guardian.

 The lump sum is only paid to biological or adopted children.
 A partner/spouse's children that are not the biological children or adopted children of the deceased do not qualify.

 In order to make payment to children ATP needs:

-- Information about who the guardian is for any child under the age of 18, and
+- Information about who the guardian is for any children under the age of 18

 - Bank information